HPC-Fortran2CPP/Fortran2Cpp/README.md

 We used 2 A100 GPUs with 80GB memory for the inference.

-## Contact
-If you have any inquiries, please feel free to raise an issue or reach out to leib2765@gmail.com.

 ## Citation

 Fortran2CPP: Automating Fortran-to-C++ Translation using LLMs via Multi-Turn Dialogue and Dual-Agent Integration, Dec.
 2024, https://arxiv.org/abs/2412.19770